sirikon/ourcraft/docs/configuration.md

 # Configuration

-- `JVM_MEMORY`: Amount of pre-assigned memory assigned to the Java Virtual Machine.
+- `JVM_MEMORY`: Amount of memory pre-assigned to the Java Virtual Machine.
 Must be in a valid format for `java`'s `-Xmx` and `-Xms` arguments.
   - For example:
     - `512k` -> 512 kilobytes